RetroRabbit/slack-code-of-conduct/README.md

  - Pornographic or sexually suggestive material, either in graphic or text form.
  - Depictions of physical or emotional abuse, either in graphic or text form.
- - Persecution of any individual as a result of their race, gender, religion or other physical traits.
+ - Persecution of any individual as a result of their race, gender, religion or physical traits.
  - Material intended to, without basis, harm the reputation of any individual.

 ## Consequences